UNESCO/Guillermo Cano World Press Freedom Prize

 All applications must be submitted in English or French via the specified application form.
 The preferred mode of submission is electronically, but if this is not possible postal applications and nominations are also acceptable.

-To submit an application, the applicant must fill out the application form available online (+ LINK to the form) in English and French and send it by mail or by email to:
+To submit an application, the applicant must fill out the application form available online in English and French and send it by mail or by email to:

 Communication and Information Sector

 Division of Freedom of Expression and Media Development